Foods from the Americas

 The fruit are picked when green and dried in the sun.
 When dry, the fruit are brown and resemble large brown peppercorns.
 The whole fruit has a longer shelf life so for maximum aroma, it should be ground just before use.
 The fresh leaves can be used like bay leaves but they cannot be stored and shipped because the dried leaves lose their flavor.

 An interesting fact about allspice is that it cannot be grown simply from seeds.
 Many attempts were made to grow allspice from seeds, but all failed.
 It was known that allspice is spread by birds.
 Experiments were performed using the constituents of bird droppings, however, these were also unsuccessful.
 Eventually it was found that passage through the avian gut was essential.
-Whether it's the acidity, temperature, or what, is still not known.
+Whether it's the acidity, temperature, or what, is still not known at the time of this writing.

-Tobacco is not a food, per se, but is included in this list because it is ingested by more than 1.1 billion people and because of its economic impact.
+Tobacco is not exactly a food but is included in this list because it's ingested by more than 1.1 billion people and because of its economic impact.
 Low-income households around the world spend as much as 20 percent of disposable income on tobacco products.

 Tobacco is a name for any plant of the genus Nicotiana of the Solanaceae (nightshade) family and for the products manufactured from the leaf and used in cigars, cigarettes, snuff, and pipe and chewing tobacco.
 The chief commercial species, Nicotiana tabacum, is native to tropical America, but has been cultivated for so long that it is no longer known in the wild.
 Nicotiana rustica, a mild-flavored, fast-burning species, was the tobacco originally raised in Virginia, but it is now grown in Turkey, India, and Russia.